 Yes.
-I underwent my hypnotherapist training in 2003 and am now a full practising member of the International Association of Pure Hypnoanalysts.
-You can view their website at www.successfulhypnotherapy.com.
+Caroline underwent hypnotherapist training in 2003 and is now a full practising member of the International Association of Pure Hypnoanalysts.

 Yes.
 Hypnotherapy is suitable for both children and adults.

 Yes.
-Our work is governed by a strict code of ethics and conduct which assures you of professional, confidential and expert hypnosis treatment.
+Caroline’s work is governed by a strict code of ethics and conduct which assures you of professional, confidential and expert hypnosis treatment.